-In Exxon Shipping, the Court arrived at its final holding with respect to the 1:1 ratio after considering three alternative approaches to limiting punitive damages.
-First, the Court considered using the 3:1 limit that most states had adopted as part of their statutory punitive damages caps.
-However, it rejected this approach because the states that had implemented such a limit "appl[ied] [it] across the board."139 The Court was concerned that such a blanket approach with a relatively high limit of three times compensatory damages was designed to accommodate too wide a range of cases involving many different types of conduct.140 Our proposal is more nuanced than a simple 3:1 limit in that it also makes provision for establishing deterrence-based damages for cases involving personal injury.
-Second, the Court also rejected the 2:1 ratio limit that has become standard in many statutory schemes that allow for the trebling of damages.141 In many instances, this limit was based on Congress's desire to induce private enforcement of statutes by providing financial incentives to potential plaintiffs,142 and these concerns were not relevant in the case of punitive damages under maritime law.143 Ultimately, the Court decided to rely on empirical evidence in setting the final ratio limit under maritime law.144 Noting that the evidence suggested,145 for all cases, a median ratio of punitive to compensatory damages of less than 1:1, the Court reasoned that awards above the median would be the exceptional ones, such as those involving particularly blameworthy conduct or those with low compensatory awards that nonetheless merit punitive damages.146 Awards below this level (i.e., the median) would exclude "the unpredictable outlier these limits offered the best protections against arbitrary punishments.
-Exxon Shipping Co. v.
-Baker, 554 U.S. 471, 504-08 (2008).
+In Exxon Shipping, the Court arrived at its final holding with respect to the 1:1 ratio after considering three alternative approaches to limiting punitive damages.179 First, the Court considered using the 3:1 limit that most states had adopted as part of their statutory punitive damages caps.180 It rejected this approach, however, because the states that had implemented such a limit "appl[ied] [it] across the board."181 The Court was concerned that such a blanket approach with a relatively high limit of three times compensatory damages was designed to accommodate too wide a range of cases involving many different types of conduct.182 Our proposal is more nuanced than a simple 3:1 limit in that it also makes provision for establishing deterrence-based damages for cases involving personal injury.
+Second, the Court also rejected the 2:1 ratio limit that has become standard in many statutory schemes that allow for the trebling of damages.183 In many instances, this limit was based on Congress's desire to induce private enforcement of statutes by providing financial incentives to potential plaintiffs,184 and these concerns were not relevant in the case of punitive damages

+^{174.} See generally Exxon Shipping Co. v.
+Baker, 554 U.S. 471 (2008).